-2.1.
-Our Aims and Objectives
+2.1 Our Aims and Objectives

-- 1/ Minimise our environmental impact and deliver community benefits through better selection and improved usage of products and services; - 2/ Foster innovation in our supply markets to increase the availability and effectiveness of sustainable solutions that meet our organisational requirements; - 3/ Ensure all timber products are from FSC or PEFC accredited suppliers with a transparent chain of custody; - 4/ Encourage our suppliers to adopt practices that minimise their environmental impact and deliver community benefits in relation to their own operations and throughout the supply chains in which they operate; - 5/ Work in partnership with suppliers to achieve our common goals and continually improve performance over time.
+- 1/ Minimise our environmental impact and deliver community benefits through better selection and improved usage of products and services. - 2/ Foster innovation in our supply markets to increase the availability and effectiveness of sustainable solutions that meet our organisational requirements. - 3/ Ensure all timber products are from FSC or PEFC accredited suppliers with a transparent chain of custody. - 4/ Encourage our suppliers to adopt practices that minimise their environmental impact and deliver community benefits in relation to their own operations and throughout the supply chains in which they operate. - 5/ Work in partnership with suppliers to achieve our common goals and continually improve performance over time. - 6/ Require our suppliers to have product certified by Environmental Product Declaration (EPD).
+Encourage our suppliers to determine the carbon footprint of their products. - 7/ Require our suppliers to have current Safety Data Sheets, which we check and subsequently determine that the substances contained in the mixtures were registered according to the REACH, in order to set up appropriate conditions of use, to determine risk management measures, and to ensure the protection of human health and the environment.